-(To be used by students anticipating absence from an assessment task due to school business or approved leave)

-Stu dent Name Subject Course (circle one) HSC /PRELIM /RoSA.

-Cla SS: Year

-Tas sk: % Value

-Dat e Due/Scheduled:

-Tea Teacher's Name

-Ple ase explain the nature of the school business or approved d leave

-Do cumentary Evidence Sighted Yes No Form of evide ence

-1. Student's Signature Date

-2. Parent's Signature Date

-3. Deputy Principal Signature Date

-4. I. THIS FORM NOW TO BE HANDED TO THE FACULTY HEAD TEACHER PRIOR TO THE DUE DATE OF THE ASSESSMENT TASK.

-5. Head Teacher Determination:

-a.
-Original task to be complete ed on/by (date)

-b.
-Alternative task to be comp leted on/by (date)

-NC TE: Where the student submits the t detailed in the policy. ask or this application n after the due date, refer to the penalties as

-He ad Teacher's comment (if applicable))

-6. Head Teacher Signature Date

-7. .
-THIS FORM NOW TO BE RETURNED TO THE STUDENT FOR PARENT ACKNOWLEDGEMENT

-8. 3.
-Parental acknowledgement of Head Teacher determination

-Pai rent Name: Parent Signature: Date

-9. Student returns form to Head Teacher before assessment

-Action by Head Teacher: This form now to be copied by the Head Teacher and copies distributed as below:
+(To be used by students anticipating absence from an asso or approved leave) essment task due to school business Student Name Subject Course (circle one) HSC /PRELIM /RoSA.
+Class: Year Task: Date Due/Scheduled: Teacher's Name Please explain the nature of the school business or approved le eave Documentary Evidence Sighted Yes /No Form of evider ice 1.
+Student's Signature Date 2.
+Parent's Signature Date 3.
+Deputy Principal (Year 12 only) or I Ilness/Misadventure Co ordinator (Year 10 and 11) Signature Date 4.
+THIS FORM NOW TO BE HANDED ASSESSMENT TASK.
+TO THE FACULTY HEA D TEACHER PRIOR TO THE DUE DATE OF THE 5.
+Head Teacher Determination: a.
+Original task to be complet ed on/by (date) b.
+Alternative task to be comp bleted on/by (date) NOTE: Where the student submits the t detailed in the policy. task or this application a fter the due date, refer to the penalties as Head Teacher's comment (if applicable Date 7.
+THIS FORM NOW TO BE RETURN NED TO THE STUDEN FOR PARENT ACKNOWLEDGEMENT 8.
+Parental acknowledgement of Hea d Teacher determinatior 1 Parent Name: Parent Signature: Date 9.
+Student returns form to Head Teacher: This form now a.
+Original to be filed by Head b.
+Copy to parent / to be copied by the He ent ad Teacher and copies distributed as below: